 Cough and sneeze into your arm or a tissue, and wash your hands.

 All adults must maintain a 2-metre distance from each other.
 Educators will physically distance amongst adults: no hugs or hand shakes with families and colleagues.

 Physical connection, comfort and socialization is important for children’s health, well-being, and developmental age.
 It is not expected that young children will physically distance from one another.
 Educators will set up activities to give children lots of space and encourage lots of outdoor play to encourage physical distancing between children.

 Personal Protective Equipment

-All adults must wear a mask in VSOCC indoor common areas such as lobbies, hallways and elevator, and when 2 meter distance cannot be maintained between adults.
+All adults must wear a mask in VSOCC indoor common areas such as lobbies, hallways and elevator, during face-to-face conversations with other adults, and when 2 meter distance cannot be maintained between adults.

 Masks are not recommended for educators in child care settings.
 However, VSOCC employees have the option to wear non-medical masks within program rooms.